-Under the UST Loans and Credit Agreement, beginning at December 31, 2021, the Company has a quarterly requirement to maintain a trailing-twelvemonth ("TTM") Adjusted EBITDA of \$100.0 million.
-This requirement increases beginning March 31, 2022 to a TTM Adjusted EBITDA of \$150.0 million and increases at June 30, 2022, and thereafter through the maturity of these agreements, to a TTM Adjusted EBITDA of \$200.0 million.
-Management expects, based on actual and forecasted operating results, the Company will meet this covenant requirement for the period it became effective and the next twelve months.
+Under the UST Loans and Credit Agreement, the Company has a quarterly requirement to maintain a trailing-twelve-month ("TTM") Adjusted EBITDA of \$200.0 million through the maturity of these agreements.
+Management expects, based on actual and forecasted operating results, the Company will meet this covenant requirement for the next twelve months.